interpretml/TalkToEBM/README.md

 TalkToEBM is an open-source package that provides a natural language interface to [Explainable Boosting Machines (EBMs)](https://github.com/interpretml/interpret).
 With this package, you can convert the graphs of Explainable Boosting Machines to text and generate prompts for LLMs.
 We also have higher-level functions that directly ask the LLM to describe entire models.
 This package is under active development, so the current API is not guaranteed to stay stable.

 Features:
 - [x] Convert EBMs and their graphs to text that can be understood by LLMs.
-Includes confidence intervals.
 - [x] Ask the LLM to describe and summarize individual graphs or entire models.
 - [x] Modular approach that allows to write custom prompts - ask the LLM to perform any desired task with the EBM.
 - [x] Automatic simplification of minor details in graphs to stay within the desired token limit.